 Just like gifts and fruitcake, parties and family gatherings are a perennial staple of the holiday season.
-And, for a person caring for a loved one who has Alzheimer's, these get-togethers can be more chore than cheer.
+And, for a person caregiving during the holidays for a loved one who has Alzheimer's, these get-togethers can be more chore than cheer.

 As an experienced caregiver, you have probably adapted your communication style to fit your elderly loved one's capabilities and moods.
 But, other family members and friends are likely to be unequipped when it comes to interacting with someone who has Alzheimer's.